INTRODUCTION ACT IT OUT!

 Learning should be fun, and at ACT IT OUT!, learning IS fun!

 A new performing arts afterschool program for high school students that does not focus on improving test scores or GPAs.
 ACT IT OUT! focuses on improving life.
-Designed for Thai students, ages 13 – 18, who want to an artistic outlet that will improve their English language skills, personal presentation, self-confidence and critical thinking.
-Students take this workshop for eight weeks on Saturday mornings.
-The workshop culminates in a performance that includes acting, singing and movement, performed in English.
-Taught by master teacher Mr. Loni Berry.
+Designed for Thai students, ages 13 – 18, who want an artistic outlet that will improve their English language skills, personal presentation, self-confidence and critical thinking.
+Students take this workshop for eight weeks on Saturdays or Sundays from 10AM until 2:30PM.
+The workshop culminates in a performance that includes acting, singing and movement, performed in English taught by Mr. Loni Berry.

 We make use of a creative curriculum where students prepare for a theatre production to be presented to an invited audience at the end of the workshop.
 The script the students study is specifically designed to increase vocabulary and pronunciation through phrases that can be applied in a range of situations.
 Students are expected to complete homework assignments that help prepare them for the theatre activities.
 In addition, weekly assessment tests allow student progress to be monitored.